- How do Illinois courts decide child custody?

 Courts evaluate parenting time and parental responsibilities as distinct questions.
 A parent can have significant parenting time while sharing decision-making authority with the other parent.
 A parent can also hold primary decision-making authority in specific categories while the parenting time schedule is relatively balanced.
 The two allocations do not automatically mirror each other.

-Why Understanding the Difference Strengthens Your Case
+Why Understanding This Difference Strengthens Your Case

 Parents who conflate parenting time with parental responsibilities often focus their legal arguments on the wrong issue.
 A parent seeking more involvement in a child’s educational and medical decisions needs to make arguments about decision-making fitness and communication ability.
 A parent seeking more physical time with the child needs to make arguments about stability, availability, and the existing parenting relationship.
 Conflating the two weakens both arguments.
 An attorney who understands how Illinois courts evaluate each allocation separately can build a more targeted and effective case on both fronts.

-Do Courts Favor Mothers Over Fathers
+Do Courts Favor Mothers Over Fathers in Illinois

 No.